This post may contain affiliate links. Please see my disclosure policy for details.

 As I was nearest to the window, I held both me and my friend’s backpacks on my front to make sure nothing got nicked!

 Always make sure you lock your bags to keep your valuables safe.

-> The seats/beds can also be a little close for comfort.
-I’m quite tiny at 5 foot and can fit in the sleeper fine, but if you’re particularly tall or wide set it can be snug.
+The seats/beds can also be a little close for comfort.
+I’m quite tiny at 5 feet and can fit in the sleeper fine, but if you’re particularly tall or wide-set it can be snug.

-> If someone else is travelling solo, j0in forces and get a travel buddy!
+If someone else is travelling solo, join forces and get a travel buddy!
 It will make the journey more entertaining and safe.